-- Language seen as derogatory, demeaning, inflammatory;

-- Bullying, including cyberbullying;
+- Language seen as derogatory, demeaning, inflammatory; - Bullying, including cyberbullying;

 - Gender based violence

 - sexual assaults and harassment

 - sexting.

-We are working hard as an academy to be proactive and to challenge this type of abuse.
+We are working hard as a school to be proactive and to challenge this type of abuse.
 We aim to use approaches in the curriculum to address and tackle peer on peer abuse.

-Please refer to Cusgarne School's Anti Bullying, Equality and Diversity, Digital Safeguarding policy policies.
+Please refer to ----School's Anti Bullying, Equality and Diversity, e-safety/online safety policies